leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/remesh.rst

    Lower values preserve finer details but will result in a mesh with a much more dense topology.

    The voxel size also be adjusted from the 3D Viewport using :kbd:`Shift-R`.
-   Using this shortcut shows a grid that represents the real size of the resulting voxel size.
+   Using this shortcut shows a grid that has the real size of the resulting voxel size.
    Holding :kbd:`Shift` while adjusting the size allows better pressing while holding :kbd:`Ctrl` adjusts the size linearly.